 When this child pats someone on the head and says ‘dog’, the child who’s sat down must stand up and chase the other child around the circle to try and catch them.
 If the child who’s it reaches the other child’s space in the circle and sits down before they get caught, the other child is ‘it’.

 This is a really funny game – the children must take it in turns to do their best bark and the adults award points for the silliest, the most realistic, the funniest, the loudest, etc.

-Everyone loves playing piñata and this fire chief dog piñata would be perfect for a Paw Patrol birthday party.
+Everyone loves playing piñata and this Chase pull piñata would be perfect for a Paw Patrol birthday party.
 Fill it with sweets and small toys and take it in turns to bash it!

 Give out party bags

 Fill up your party bags with sweets and Paw Patrol themed toys – take a look here for lots of party bag filler ideas.
 Paw Patrol Pez dispensers would be perfect!